maliMirkec/personal-website/site/articles/how-to-find-and-insert-unicode-symbols-in-html.md

 }
 ```

 Recently I found out an even better solution, the [**Insert Unicode extension**](https://marketplace.visualstudio.com/items?itemName=brunnerh.insert-unicode) for VS Code.
 This extension allows you to search and insert any Unicode character.
 To do so, press _Command + Shift + p_, type _“insert unicode,”_ and select _Insert Unicode: Insert_ command.
-After that, search for the character, and select it.
+After that, search for the character, select it, and that’s it!

 ![An example of VS Code extension for inserting Unicode symbol.](https://res.cloudinary.com/starbist/image/upload/v1631130634/l_t0b40s.gif)

-That’s it!